 Throughout life, we all encounter many viruses and bacteria.
-As part of our defence mechanism, the body makes antibodies to help fight infection.

 This page is about infections that can cause problems in pregnancy, their symptoms and what to do if you're worried.

 Chickenpox in pregnancy

 Chickenpox infection in pregnancy can be dangerous for both you and your baby, so it's important to seek advice early if you think you may have chickenpox.